Socialist Unity Centre of India (Communist): Criticism and controversies

-They are often criticized by the other Left parties for supporting semi-fascistic and virulently anti-communist party like TMC, to defeat the Left Front Government.

-SUC is also criticised by CPI(M) as it prioritizes weakening the left democratic movement by criticising left-wing parties instead of right-wing parties like BJP and TMC in various rallies.
+SUC is criticised by CPI(M) and other left parties for allying with semi-fascistic and virulently anti-communist party like TMC and having priority to criticise left-wing parties instead of right-wing parties like BJP and TMC in various rallies.

 The party has also questionable stances on social issues, calling homosexuality a sign of "mental deformity and morbidity" and it supports "stringent punishment like life-term" of homosexual people.

 The party which highly talks about progressive culture, is in staunch opposition to the introduction of sex education in schools.

 SUCI West Bengal state committee member Bidhan Chatterjee committed suicide in Puri due to growing corruptions and moral decline within the party.
 A letter to Provash Ghosh by him was obtained and published in Aajkaal newspaper on 10 April 2008 when he was missing.
 In that letter, Chatterjee mentioned various misdeeds of Provash Ghosh and some other SUCI leaders.
-Although Ghosh denied the allegations saying that Chatterjee has lost his mind, a Kolkata-based criminal lawyer said that it would be legally difficult to hold Ghosh responsible for Chatterjee's suicide, as the charges brought by Chatterjee may not fit within the narrow confines of criminal law.
+Although Ghosh denied the allegations saying that Chatterjee has lost his mind, a Kolkata-based criminal lawyer said that it would be legally difficult to hold Ghosh responsible for Chatterjee's suicide, as the charges brought by Chatterjee may not fit within the confines of criminal law.